pyca/cryptography/docs/hazmat/primitives/rsa.rst

     You should use
     :meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey.generate`
     to generate new keys.

     .. warning::
         This method only checks a limited set of properties of its arguments.
-        Using an RSA that you do not trust or with incorrect parameters may lead to insecure operation, crashes, and other undefined behavior.
+        Using an RSA private key that you do not trust or with incorrect parameters may lead to insecure operation, crashes, and other undefined behavior.
 We recommend that you only ever load private keys that were generated with software you trust.

     This class conforms to the
     :class:`~cryptography.hazmat.primitives.interfaces.RSAPrivateKey`
     interface.

     :raises TypeError: This is raised when the arguments are not all integers.

     :raises ValueError: This is raised when the values of `p`, `q`, `private_exponent`, `public_exponent` or `modulus` do
                         not match the bounds specified in `RFC 3447`_.

     .. classmethod:: generate(public_exponent, key_size, backend)